-This strategy does not work well at the higher level processes, because these depend on receiving high-quality input from word-level and sentence-level sources.
-Thus, careful research testing of higher level sources of comprehension problems attempts to control for some of the lower level components (e.g., Cain, Bryant, & Oakhill, 2004; Cain, Oakhill, & Bryant, 2000; Oakhill, Cain, & Bryant, 2003).
+This strategy does not work nearly as well with higher level processes, because these depend on receiving high-quality input from word-level and sentence-level sources.
+Thus, careful testing of higher level sources of comprehension problems must attempt to control for some of the lower level components (e.g., Cain, Bryant, & Oakhill, 2004; Cain, Oakhill, & Bryant, 2000; Oakhill, Cain, & Bryant, 2003).
 The result is the identification of specific reading comprehension difficulties, of which several have been proposed, with no single difficulty emerging as definitive (Cain, 2010; Cain & Oakhill, 2006; Nation, 2005).

 Another strategy is to hypothesize pressure points in the reading system.
-For example, the Lexical Quality Hypothesis (Perfetti, 2007; Perfetti & Hart, 2002) assumes that the lexicon is a pressure point in the system.
+For example, the Lexical Quality Hypothesis (Perfetti, 2007; Perfetti & Hart, 2002) assumes that the lexicon is a critical pressure point in reading comprehension.
 The lexicon sits astride two reading systems: one, the word identification system, requires high-quality linguistic and orthographic information to enable rapid word identification; the second, the comprehension system, takes its input from the word identification system to build meaning units (propositions).
-Knowledge of written word forms and meanings, then, is central to reading and thus a pressure point for reading comprehension-a prime candidate for a cause of reading comprehension difficulty.
+Knowledge of written word forms and meanings, then, is central to reading and thus a pressure point for reading comprehension - a prime candidate for a cause of reading comprehension difficulty, and a critical level of analysis for extending theory.

 As a scaffold for theory development and hypotheses testing, the Reading Systems Framework allows other hypotheses about pressure points and about the interactions between reading subsystems.
-In what follows, however, we focus on the lexical component and its interaction with text representations.
+In what follows, however, we focus on the lexical component and its interaction with text and discourse representations.

-Comprehension Skill Within the Lexical System of the Reading Systems Framework
+Comprehension skill within the lexical system of the Reading Systems Framework